jpriyanshu171/PORTFOLIO/README.md

-GitHub Copilot Chat Assistant — here's a complete README.md template for the jpriyanshu171/PORTFOLIO repository.
-I included sensible defaults and placeholders you can quickly edit.
-Do you want me to fill any placeholders (name, email, live demo URL, screenshots) for you?

 ---

 # PORTFOLIO

 A personal portfolio website built with JavaScript to showcase projects, skills, and contact information.

-Live demo: [https://your-live-demo-url.example.com](https://your-live-demo-url.example.com) <!-- replace with actual URL or remove if none -->
+Live demo: [https://portfolio-jpriyanshu171.vercel.app/](https://portfolio-jpriyanshu171.vercel.app/) <!-- replace with actual URL or remove if none -->

 ## Table of contents
 - [About the project](#about-the-project)